Building a new generation of innovative leaders

 Workshop 1 – Alignment

 The teams were formed and assigned a challenge.
-They reframed these into broader challenge statements that into a format that allowed for creative exploration.
+They reframed these into broader challenge statements that allowed for more creative exploration.
 This helped align the team members so they could move forward effectively.
 They created project plans and began gathering existing information about their challenge.

 Workshop 2 – Learning